• Instruments

 Well, that’s not really true.

-Honestly, the speed of success depends on how hard-working you are, how much time you spend on playing the instrument.
+Honestly, the speed of success depends on how hard-working you are, and how much time you spend playing the instrument.

-That’s why you should keep calm and be patient at the first several weeks.
+That’s why you should keep calm and be patient for the first several weeks.
 Sometimes you may feel a bit frustrated because you want to master it earlier but you can’t.

 Don’t worry!
 You will succeed, just need more time to improve than expected!